 We design and develop proprietary, analog-intensive, mixed-signal integrated circuits (ICs) for a broad range of applications.
 Our innovative ICs can dramatically reduce the cost, size and system power requirements of the products that our customers sell.
-We currently offer ICs that can be incorporated into communications devices, such as wireless phones and modems, as well as cable and satellite set-top boxes, residential communication gateways for cable or digital subscriber line (DSL), FM broadcast radio tuners and networking equipment.
-We also offer a family of 8-bit microcontrollers (MCUs) for use in applications such as industrial automation and control, automotive sensors and controls, medical instrumentation, and electronic test and measurement equipment.
-Our major customers include Agere Systems, Amoi, Arima, Conexant, LG Electronics, Motorola, Philips, Sagem, Samsung and Thomson.
+We currently offer ICs that can be incorporated into communications devices, such as wireless phones and modems, as well as cable and satellite set-top boxes, residential communication gateways for Voice over Broadband, FM broadcast radio tuners and networking equipment.
+We also offer a family of 8-bit microcontrollers (MCUs) for use in applications such as consumer electronics, industrial automation and control, automotive sensors and controls, medical instrumentation, and electronic test and measurement equipment.
+Our major customers include Agere Systems, Arima, Chi Mei, Compal, LG Electronics, Motorola, Sagem, Samsung, Tellabs and Thomson.

 Our company was founded in 1996.
-Our business has grown since our inception, as reflected by our employee headcount, which increased to 659 as of April 1, 2006, from 588 employees at the end of fiscal 2004.
+Our business has grown since our inception, as reflected by our employee headcount, which increased to 699 as of July 1, 2006, from 588 employees at the end of fiscal 2004.
 As a "fabless" semiconductor company, we rely on third-party semiconductor fabricators in Asia, and to a lesser extent the United States, to manufacture the silicon wafers that reflect our IC designs.
 Each wafer contains numerous die, which are cut from the wafer to create a chip for an IC.
-We rely on third-party providers of software to supply a complete AeroFONE[TM] mobile handset solution to our customers.
-We also rely on third-party providers of software to supply a complete AeroFONE[TM] mobile handset solution to our customers.
+We rely on third-parties in Asia to assemble, package, and, in the substantial majority of cases, test these devices and ship these units to our customers.
+We also rely on third-party providers of software to supply a complete AeroFONETM mobile handset solution to our customers.
 We have increased the portion of testing performed by such third parties, which facilitates faster delivery of products to our customers (particularly those located in Asia), shorter production cycle times, lower inventory requirements, lower costs and increased flexibility of test capacity.

 Our product set has expanded to a broad portfolio targeting mobile handset and broad-based mixed-signal applications.
 Our expertise in analog-intensive, high-performance, mixed-signal ICs enables us to develop highly differentiated solutions that address multiple markets.
-For example, our silicon direct access arrangement (DAA) product family is optimized for the personal computer (PC) modem market; our ISOmodemâ family of embedded modems has been widely adopted by satellite set-top box manufacturers; and our Aero Global System for Mobile Communications (GSM)/ General Packet Radio Services (GPRS) transceiver family is being shipped in mobile handsets worldwide.
+For example, our silicon direct access arrangement (DAA) product family is optimized for the personal computer (PC) modem market; our ISOmodemâ family of embedded modems has been widely adopted by satellite set-top box manufacturers; our ProSLIC® products have gained market share in VoIP residential equipment; and our Aero® Global System for Mobile Communications (GSM)/General Packet Radio Services (GPRS) transceiver family is being shipped in mobile handsets worldwide.
 We continue to introduce next generation ICs with added functionality and further integration.
-In fiscal 2005, we introduced a family of FM broadcast radio tuner products, a family of digital power products, families of oscillators (XOs) and voltage-controlled oscillators (VCXOs), the Aero IIe single-chip EDGE transceiver, the fax ISOmodem embedded modem, the AeroFONE single-chip phone, the Quad ProSLIC® and the SiRXTM satellite receivers.
-In the first three months of fiscal 2006, we introduced a family of digital isolator products and expanded our MCU portfolio with the addition of new USB MCUs, Embedded Ethernet solutions and new small form factor devices.
+In fiscal 2005, we introduced a family of FM broadcast radio tuner products, a family of digital power products, families of oscillators (XOs) and voltage-controlled oscillators (VCXOs), the Aero IIe single-chip EDGE transceiver, the fax ISOmodem embedded modem, the AeroFONE single-chip phone, the Quad ProSLIC and the SiRXTM satellite receivers.
+In the first six months of fiscal 2006, we introduced a family of digital isolator products, a Power over Ethernet controller and expanded our MCU portfolio with the addition of new USB MCUs, Embedded Ethernet solutions and new small form factor devices.
 Through acquisitions and internal development efforts, we have continued to further diversify our product portfolio.
-We plan to continue to diversify our product portfolio by introducing products that increase the content we provide for existing applications and by introducing ICs for markets we do not currently address, thereby expanding our total available market opportunity.
+We plan to continue to introduce products that increase the content we provide for existing applications and enable us to serve markets we do not currently address, thereby expanding our total available market opportunity.